 A Crown Prince and Crown Princess for godparents?
 Her godparents were a drill sergeant and a kindergarten teacher.
 Wait.
 Belgium had a king.
 This was the future king and queen.
 Was she meant to curtsey, or shake hands, or simply nod her head?
 Which countries preferred that double kiss on the cheek thing?
 She couldn’t remember, so she did a weird sort-of-a-curtsey.
 The older woman’s eyes twitched.

 Kat could almost see tomorrow’s Washington Post.

+Thankfully C.J. kept the small talk to a bare minimum and led her around to mingle a bit more.
 Although she tried not to notice, there was no escaping the way a lot of the women both old and young appraised her.
-The men didn’t seem to care if her evening dress was a custom made original or not.
+The men didn’t seem to care if her lapis colored dress was a custom made original or not.
 Having hit puberty before her father retired from the military, she’d spent enough time around guys of all ages to gauge their looks.
-Her boobs were showing just enough to make it all good in their eyes.
+Mostly.

 The tall, portly guy with the salt and pepper hair straight ahead being the obvious exception.